-Top 10 3D Printed Jewelry Designs
+The Most Impressive 3D Printed Jewelry Designs on the Market

 Diana Law is a fashion and jewelry designer who studied in France before discovering 3D printing.
 3D printing allowed Diana to create the stunning jewelry designs she wished to create, leading to her newly released collection.
 Her collections are made of plastics and stainless steel.
 The plastic jewelry is created using selective laser sintering, allowing her to create extremely fine layers of nylon.
 Inspired by life around her, Diana also prefers 3D printing due to the environmental benefits.